snarkmaster/btrfs-ublk/README.md

 So, while FUSE isn't as slow as other literature suggests, you need 7 cores worth of CPU to reach half the throughput of a consumer SSD.
-Whereas `btrfs-ublk` reaches this with a single reader and 2 cores.
+Whereas `btrfs-ublk` reaches these IOPS with a single reader and < 2 cores.

 Notes:
   - `--numa_cpu_nodes=0-0` is applied since this was a 2-socket system, and